Prac Payment Frequently Asked Questions

 The Commonwealth Prac Payment (CPP) is being introduced to help students manage the costs associated with undertaking a mandatory placement.

-These FAQs are to clarify any additional questions from the Commonwealth Prac Payment page.
-The expected date that the application forms will be available is Friday, 4 July 2025.
+These Frequently Asked Questions (FAQs) are to clarify any additional questions from the Commonwealth Prac Payment page.

 You can contact Client Services on 1800 SC HELP / 1800 72 4357.